DemWafflez/factorio-plus-plus-command-blocks/README.md

 Future Plans:

-1. **More Modules** – Expand the API with additional building blocks (e.g. entity control, map scanning, blueprinting).
+1. **More Modules** – Expand the API with additional building blocks.
 2. **Custom Art** – Add proper sprites and visual polish for the Command Block.
 3. **Improved UI** – Enhance the in-game editor and scripting interface for better usability.